About the Author

 Format Windows 7 Without CD with EaseUS Partition Master Bootable USB

-Once the bootable drive has been created, the next steps in formatting your Windows 7 should rather be quite simple and easy with EaseUS partition manager in the steps below.
+Once the bootable drive has been created, the next steps in formatting your Windows 7 should be quite simple and easy with EaseUS partition manager software - Partition Master in the steps below.

 - Connect the USB drive to the PC and perform the format and erase functionalities as per your preferences.